Latkos/BookListAPI/README.md

 The second migration, named "0002_populate_database_sample_values.py" will create 5 sample books, one user and one account.

-In order to use the app's functions which are limited to authenticated users (as it was required), you may log in with those credentials:
+After migrations, in order to use the app's functions which are limited to authenticated users (as it was required), you may log in with those credentials:

 LOGIN: daft

 PASSWORD: daftcode

 If you wish to create a new account, you will need to create a new Django user from Django console.
-Then you can access an extra /accounts/ endpoint to create an account with the balance you pick.
+Then you can access an extra "/accounts/" endpoint to create an account with the balance you pick.

 The test coverage for "views.py" and "models.py" is both 100% and you may find them in tasks/tests module.